ESBigeard/sign-similarity-temp/README.md

+**This is a TEMPORARY repository.
+The name/adress is subject to change in the incoming weeks.**

 # Repository Overview

 This repository documents the code and work of Kehina Manseri during her internship with the MultiSpeech team, within Inria and Loria laboratories, Université de Lorraine, France.